-The children having complete bilateral urinary tract obstruction or renal tract malformations such as an infected cyst with UTIs and have prior treated, may show the negative result of the urine culture.
-The UTI causing pathogens in children includes Escherichia coli (accounting for over 85% of infections), and rest of the UTI accounts from the Klebsiella, Proteus, Enterobacter and Enterococcus species.
+Escherichia coli (accounting for over 85% of infections), and rest of the UTI accounts from the Klebsiella, Proteus, Enterobacter and Enterococcus species.
 In such patients following genitourinary surgery and bladder catherisation and with anatomical defects, organisms seen are Pseudomonas aeroginosa, Staphlococcus aureus, and Group B streptococcus.
 Viral infection such as Adenovirus also may cause the UTI generally cystitis.

-The presence of bacteria is not required for the diagnosis of UTI, indicated by recent studies and guidelines.
-Large fraction of fastidious and anaerobic bacteria may be detected by using Polymerase Chain Reaction (PCR), but not detected under culture conditions, it is shown by the Imirzalioglu et al. The standard culture conditions used in routine diagnostic laboratories examining urine specimens gets evaded by these groups of bacteria.
-To uncover these 'hidden' pathogens and during the examination of leukocyte esterase-positive and culture-negative urinary tract specimens, broad-range 16S r-DNA PCR, denaturing high-performance liquid chromatography analysis, sequencing, and bioinformatic analysis is used by this molecular approach.
+To uncover these 'hidden' pathogens and during the examination of leukocyte esterase-positive and culture-negative urinary tract specimens, broadrange 16S r-DNA PCR, denaturing high-performance liquid chromatography analysis, sequencing, and bioinformatic analysis is used by this molecular approach.

-Review of Literature
+Review of Literature: